EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Compared to {{SIGMA}}, EDHOC adds an explicit message type and expands the message authentication coverage to additional elements such as algorithms, application data, and previous messages.
 This protects against an attacker replaying messages or injecting messages from another session.

-EDHOC also adds negotiation of connection identifiers and downgrade protected negotiation cryptographic parameters, i.e. an attacker cannot affect the negotiated parameters.
-EDHOC does not include negotiation of parameters related to the ephemeral key, but it enables Party V to verify that the ECDH curve used in the protocol is the most preferred curve by U which is supported by both U and V.
+EDHOC also adds negotiation of connection identifiers and downgrade protected negotiation of cryptographic parameters, i.e. an attacker cannot affect the negotiated parameters.
+A single session of EDHOC does not include negotiation of parameters related to the ephemeral key, but it enables Party V to verify that the ECDH curve used in the protocol is the most preferred curve by U which is supported by both U and V.

 ## Cryptographic Considerations
 The security of the SIGMA protocol requires the MAC to be bound to the identity of the signer.
 Hence the message authenticating functionality of the authenticated encryption in EDHOC is critical: authenticated encryption MUST NOT be replaced by plain encryption only, even if authentication is provided at another level or through a different mechanism.
 EDHOC implements SIGMA-I using the same Sign-then-MAC approach as TLS 1.3.